Carabian/FMP_CC-CSP/README.md

 # FMP_CC-CSP
-Reposetori for a final master project of Pau Carabí.
+Reposetori for the final master project of Pau Carabí.

 Here are presnted the 3 main scripts programmed by the student.
 The pipe line would be:
 - Run VEP over the ClinVar data.